-STATEHOUSE — Speaker of the Indiana House of Representatives, Brian C. Bosma (R-Indianapolis), announced the end of session, or Sine Die, on Wednesday evening with many accomplished priorities for the House Republicans.
-State Representative Sharon Negele (R-Attica) applauds the success of the House Republican agenda, which was released in October, focusing on four key categories: Budget Integrity, Education Funding, Ethics Reform and Public Safety.
+STATEHOUSE – Speaker of the Indiana House of Representatives, Brian C. Bosma (R-Indianapolis), announced the end of session, or Sine Die, on Wednesday evening with many accomplished priorities.
+State Representative Randy Frye (R-Greensburg) applauds the success of the House Republican agenda, which was released in October, focusing on four key categories: Budget Integrity, Education Funding, Ethics Reform and Public Safety.

 Nearly two-thirds of this year’s biennial budget is devoted to Indiana’s education system.
 In fact, by increasing K-12 appropriations by $474 million, this budget contains the largest increase in K-12 education in the state’s history.
 House Republicans also led and successfully passed legislation that provides teachers who purchase their own classroom supplies with a $100 tax credit.
 Additionally, the House Republicans fixed the funding formula by substantially reducing the spending gap between the traditionally highest and lowest funded public schools.